 Patrick hated doing his homework.
 So when the little man promised to grant him a wish, Patrick asked the elf to do all his homework for 35 days, until the end of the semester.

 In what subjects did the little man need help, to do Patrick’s homework?
 (5, 6)

 The little man was particularly weak in English, Maths and History.
-Hence, he asked Patrick’s help while doing the homework of these subjects.
+Hence, he asked for Patrick’s help while doing the homework on these subjects.

 How did Patrick help him?
 (7)

-Patrick sat beside the little man and stayed up late nights to guide him while doing the homework.
+Patrick sat beside the little man and stayed up late at night to guide him while doing the homework.
 He brought books from the library and read out those books to the little man.

 Who do you think did Patrick’s homework — the little man, or Patrick himself?
 Give reasons for your answer.
 (9, 10)

 In reality, Patrick did all the homework by himself.
-He had to help the little man over and again with proper guidance and brought books from the library to do the homework.
+He had to help the little man over and again with proper guidance and bring books from the library to do the homework.

 Working with language (Page 11-12)

 Fill in the blanks in the sentences below with the words or phrases from the box.
 (You may not know the meaning of all the words.
 Look such words up in a dictionary, or ask your teacher.)